dhrosa/circuitpython_tool/docs/source/generated_cli_docs.rst

    the device on each event.

-.. rubric:: Options
+Options
    .. option:: --dir source_dir, -d source_dir

       Path containing source code to upload.
 If not specified, the source directory is guessed by searching the current directory and its descendants for user code (e.g. ``code.py``).

    .. option:: --circup circup

       If true, use `circup` to automatically install library dependencies on the target device.

    .. option:: --mode mode

       Whether to upload code once, or continuously.

    .. option:: --batch-period batch_period

       Batch filesystem events that happen within this period.
 This reduces spurious uploads when files update in quick succession.
 Unit: seconds